otterize/network-mapper/README.md

 ## About
 The Otterize network mapper is a zero-config tool that aims to be lightweight and doesn't require you to adapt anything in your cluster.
 Its goal is to give you insights about traffic in your cluster without a complete overhaul or the need to adapt anything to it.

-You can use the [Otterize CLI](https://github.com/otterize/otterize-cli) to list the traffic by client, visualize the traffic, reset the traffic the mapper remembers, or export it as JSON or YAML.
+You can use the [Otterize CLI](https://github.com/otterize/otterize-cli) to list the traffic by client, visualize the traffic, export the results as JSON or YAML, or reset the traffic the mapper remembers.

 Example output after running `otterize network-mapper visualize` on the [Google Cloud microservices demo](https://github.com/GoogleCloudPlatform/microservices-demo):
 ![graph](visualize-example.png)